 Attempting a Frontal Assault on a Fire

-Attempting a frontal assault on a fire is recognized as Watch Out Situation #10 and is a potentially dangerous tactic.
+Attempting a frontal assault on a fire is Watch Out Situation #10.
+It is a potentially dangerous tactic.

-If your tactics include a frontal assault, the following checklist must be adequately addressed before engaging the fire:
+If your tactics include a frontal assault, adequately address the following before engaging the fire:

 - Has the fire been scouted and sized up?
 Who will scout and size up a fire and what are they looking for?